markcollinscope/BASH-UTILITIES-FOR-REUSE/README.md

 export PATH="/path/to/utilities/directory:$PATH"
 ```

-The easiest way top use the utilities is to include utils.shi:
+The easiest way to use the utilities is to include utils.shi:

 ```